 Why We Love It

-A Corbières estate 15 minutes from Carcassonne in the Languedoc wine region, with private-hire venue model and cocktail-led format.
+A Corbières estate 15 minutes from Carcassonne in Languedoc wine country, private-hire with a flexible cocktail-led format.

 Max Guests